The skew view - the latest signal of stock-market doom?

 "If there was any kind of real move that justified this (reading) you should be able to see it in other measures," Woodard said.

-The CBOE Volatility Index .VIX, the market’s favored barometer of volatility, is trading below its long-term average of 20, and has been largely trending down after a spike in late-August.
+The CBOE Volatility Index, the market's favored barometer of volatility, is trading below its long-term average of 20, and has been largely trending down after a spike in late-August.
 On Thursday it was down 4 percent to 17.23.

 Open interest in SPX puts conveying the right to sell the index at a set price in the future exceeds calls that provide a comparable option to buy them at a later date by a 1.9-to-1 margin, well off the high of 2.4-to-1 in March this year.